 If you work in D.C. and are a resident of any other state at all, you don't have to file a tax return in D.C.
 You can submit exemption Form D-4A, a Certificate of Nonresidence, to your employer.
 But this only works in reverse with two states: Maryland and Virginia.
 If you live in D.C. but work in either of these states, you do not have to file a nonresident return there.

 If you work in Illinois and are a resident of Iowa, Kentucky, Michigan, or Wisconsin, you can submit exemption Form IL-W-5-NR to your employer.

 Indiana has reciprocity with Kentucky, Michigan, Ohio, Pennsylvania, and Wisconsin.
 Submit exemption Form WH-47 to your Indiana employer.

-If you work in Iowa and are a resident of Illinois, your employer does not have to withhold Iowa income taxes from your wages.
-You should submit exemption Form 44-016 to your employer.
+Iowa has reciprocity with only one state—Illinois.
+If you work in Iowa and are a resident of Illinois, your employer does not have to withhold Iowa state income taxes from your wages.
+Submit exemption Form 44-016 to your employer.